NSW SES Bush Search and Rescue: Change of name: 2017

 To better reflect the roles performed, on 14 March 2017 Bushwalkers Wilderness Rescue Squad (BWRS) was renamed to Bush Search and Rescue New South Wales Incorporated (BSAR NSW).

 A NSW SES unit: 2018

 During April 2018, BSAR NSW members voted to cease affiliation with the Volunteer Rescue Association and register as a NSW State Emergency Service (SES) specialist unit, reporting to State Headquarters.
 On 1 May 2018 the 'NSW SES Bush Search and Rescue Unit' was activated.

 Capability

 Remote Land Search

 The NSW SES Bush Search and Rescue Unit specialises in remote and rugged land Search and Rescue (SAR) with the ability to operate in steep terrain and thick vegetation well away from command posts and base locations.
 The squad normally works under the coordination of NSW Police and works closely with NSW Police Rescue.
-Less demanding Land SAR duties in areas such as urban fringes and can also be carried performed.
+Less demanding Land SAR duties in areas such as urban fringes can also be performed.